Smith, Chiefs win AFC West title with win over Chargers

 Chargers tight end Antonio Gates tied Tony Gonzalez for the most touchdown catches in NFL history by a tight end with 111.

-Gates tied the mark on a 2-yard pass toss from Rivers early in the second quarter to give the Chargers a 10-3 lead.
+Gates tied the mark on a 2-yard toss from Rivers early in the second quarter to give the Chargers a 10-3 lead.
 Gates caught the ball and extended it in his right hand to break the plane.

-Gonzalez spent his first 12 seasons of his career with the Chiefs before finishing with the Atlanta Falcons.
+The Chargers tried to get Gates sole possession of the record in the fourth quarter but couldn't.

-The Chargers tried to get Gates sole possession of the record in the fourth quarter but Rivers overthrew him on second-and-goal from the 11 and then Gates couldn't hold onto a third-down pass in double coverage.
-The Chargers settled for a field goal from Josh Lambo to cut the Chiefs' lead to 34-20.
+''They were not going to let him get that touchdown,'' Rivers said. ''I was looking at him every other time, too.
+We did the best we could.''

 Late in the game, Rivers threw a 12-yard TD pass to San Diego's other tight end, wide-open rookie Hunter Henry.